-Taj Mahal a Love Story in Mughal empire
+Taj Mahal Story in The Mughal Empire

 In Taj Mahal story, the name of the dynasty was Mughals, ruled India from the early 16th century to the mid-19th century.
 The Mughals were of Mongol origin, and their rule was characterized by cultural achievements and military success.
 The empire was founded by Babur in 1526 and reached its zenith under emperors such as Akbar, Jahangir, Shah Jahan and Aurangzeb.
 However, it began to decline in the 18th century due to internal weakness and external pressure and was eventually dissolved after the Indian Rebellion of 1857 and the exile of the last Mughal emperor, Bahadur Shah Zafar II, by the British Indian government.
 The Mughal Empire left a lasting impression on India with its many buildings and cultural achievements, such as the Taj Mahal, which are still admired and visited today.